Alonso fends off Vettel and Button to win German GP at Hockenheim

 22 July, 2012

-Jul.22 (Apex) Fernando Alonso made no mistake in his lights to flag victory in the German Grand Prix, at Hockenheim, fending off a race long threat from Sebastian Vettel and Jenson Button which gives the Spaniard an even greater championship points lead exactly halfway through the season.
+Jul.22 (GP247) Fernando Alonso made no mistake in his lights to flag victory in the German Grand Prix, at Hockenheim, fending off a race long threat from Sebastian Vettel and Jenson Button which gives the Spaniard an even greater championship points lead exactly halfway through the season.

 Two weeks earlier Alonso had victory snatched from his grasp at Silverstone, and it appeared that something similar would transpire at Hockenheim as Button and Vettel stalked the Ferrari driver relentlessly in the final stint of the race with the trio on the harder Pirelli compound tyres.